Prometheus-X-association/interoperability-of-skills-frameworks-ariane/README.md

 ## Components

 This component has :
-- **API** : all features of the Ariane prject can be used here (crud on users, crud on rules, apply translator on data source, crud on matchings,..)
+- **API** : all features of the Ariane project can be used here (crud on users, crud on rules, apply translator on data source, crud on matchings,..)
 - **Data Provider UI** : the main focus of this UI is for rules creation and suggestions validation.
 - **Administration UI** : to manage users (data providers), you can also do a crud on users directly from the database
 - **database PostgreSQL** : store users details